night-shift/Srl/readme.md

 ```
 What Context basically does is, depending on ```Srl::Mode```, calling insert or paste on a given ```Srl::Node```.
 Mode is either ```::Insert``` or ```::Paste```, you can query the current mode with ```ctx.mode()```.
-Taking the vector of bytes from above, you can call:
+Taking the vector of bytes from above you can call:
 ```cpp
 auto lang = Tree().restore<Lang, PJson>(bytes);
 ```